discovery-unicamp/ale-exercise-book/src/ch02-02-using-assistant.md

 When generating the executable files, C and C++ compilers link an object file that has the implementation of this function.
 However, the RISC-V compiler used here doesn't link to such file (nor LibC), thi way, it is necessary to include an implementation of the function.

-The following code shows a possible implementations to the function **exit** and the function **\_start**.
+The following code shows possible implementations to the function **exit** and the function **\_start**.
 In this example, the function exit consists of a sequence of instructions in assembly language that copies the value of function parameter (code) to the register a0, puts the value 93 on register a7 and generates a software interrupt (ecall instruction).
 The software interrupt redirects the execution flow to the operating system, which will use the value on register a7 to determine which syscall was requested and the value on register a0 as a parameter to the call.

 ```c
 void exit(int code)